Lenox Hill in Manhattan in New York County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Patriots & Patriotism.
 A significant historical year for this entry is 1880.

 Location.
 40° 46.052′ N, 73° 57.969′ W. Marker is in Manhattan, New York, in New York County.
 It is in Lenox Hill.
-Marker is on Park Avenue north of East 66th Street, on the right when traveling north.
+It is on Park Avenue north of East 66th Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 643 Park Avenue, New York NY 10065, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Andy Warhol (about 300 feet away, measured in a direct line); Americas Society (about 500 feet away); 130-134 East 67th Street (about 500 feet away); Lexington School for the Deaf (about 500 feet away); 131 East 66th Street (about 500 feet away); Spanish Institute (about 500 feet away); 45 East 66th Street (about 500 feet away); Charles Evans Hughes (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Andy Warhol (about 300 feet away, measured in a direct line); Americas Society (about 500 feet away); 130-134 East 67th Street (about 500 feet away); Lexington School for the Deaf (about 500 feet away); 131 East 66th Street (about 500 feet away); Spanish Institute (about 500 feet away); 45 East 66th Street (about 500 feet away); Charles Evans Hughes (approx. 0.2 miles away).
 Touch for a list and map of all markers in Manhattan.

 Regarding Seventh Regiment Armory.
 The building is listed in the "AIA (American Institute of Architects) Guide to New York City, Fifth Edition".